lalagarali/portfolio/README.md

 **Sample**: A sample is a subset of the population selected for analysis to make inferences about the entire group.

 **Observation unit**: Observation unit is the individual entity or item on which data is collected and analyzed in a study.

+	For example, a loan agreement in a credit portfolio is an observation unit.

 **Central Tendency Measures**: These are values that summarize the data.
 Arithmetic mean, median, mode, and quartiles are measures of central tendency.